MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 ## Faster backups with Tiered storage using SSDs
 DPM 2016 introduced [Modern Backup Storage](https://docs.microsoft.com/system-center/dpm/add-storage?view=sc-dpm-2016), improving storage utilization and performance.
 MBS uses ReFS as underlying file system and is designed to make use of hybrid storage such as tiered storage.

-To achieve the scale and performance by MBS, we recommend using a small percentage (4% of overall storage) of flash storage (SSD) with DPM 2019 as a tiered volume in combination with DPM HDD storage.
+To achieve the scale and performance by MBS we recommend using a small percentage (4% of overall storage) of flash storage (SSD) with DPM 2019 as a tiered volume in combination with DPM HDD storage.
 DPM 2019 with tiered storage delivers 50-70% faster backups.
 [Learn more](add-storage.md#set-up-mbs-with-tiered-storage).

 ## Support for Central Monitoring
 With DPM 2019, all DPM-A customers (customer connected to Azure) have the flexibility of using Central Monitoring, a monitoring solution provided by Microsoft Azure Backup.